xynogen/TagiFLY/README.md

 [![Version](https://img.shields.io/badge/Version-2.0.0-green.svg)](https://github.com/dvtlab/tagifly)

 Open source, lightweight, and focused only on what you need.
-> **TagiFLY v2.0.0** is a professional, cross-platform desktop application for AI computer vision data labeling.
+> **TagiFLY v2.0.0** is a cross-platform desktop application for AI computer vision data labeling.

 ## 📸 Screenshots